discordeno/discordeno/docs/src/advanced/arguments.md

 - `member` When you want a member object and the user can provide a member id, @mention or their username/nickname.
 - `number` When you want a number.
 - `role` When you want a role object.
 The user can provide the role id, mention or role name.
 - `snowflake` When you just want a snowflake.
+A snowflake is an ID generation format from Twitter that Discord uses to make their IDs unique.
+These IDs do never change and are used to identify users, guilds, emojis, and more.
-- `..snowflakes` When you want to check if the mentioned ID is a valid snowflake.
+- `...snowflakes` When you want to check if the mentioned ID is a valid snowflake.
+Note that this is similar to ...string, it will take all coming arguments and check them.
+This should always be your FINAL argument.
 - `subcommand` When your command has subcommands.